Japanese martial artist film star Sonny Chiba dies at 82

 Japanese actor Sonny Chiba, who wowed the world with his martial arts skills in more than 100 films, including “Kill Bill,” has died.
 He was 82.

-Chiba, known in Japan as Shinichi Chiba, died late Thursday, Tokyo-based Astraia, his management office, said in a statement Friday.
+Chiba, known in Japan as Shinichi Chiba, died late Thursday in a hospital near Tokyo where he had been treated for COVID-19 since Aug.
+8, Tokyo-based Astraia, his management office, said in a statement Friday.
+It said he had not been vaccinated.

-Japanese media said had been hospitalized near Tokyo with COVID-19 and died from pneumonia.

 Chiba rose to stardom in Japan in the 1960s, portraying samurai, fighters and police detectives, the anguished so-called “anti-heroes” trying to survive in a violent world.
 He did many of the stunt scenes himself.